-The two alternatives for the SS-041 site were analyzed with respect to the nine criteria specified in the National Contingency Plan (NCP), which directs remediation of inactive hazardous waste sites.
+The two alternatives for Site SS-041 were analyzed with respect to the nine criteria specified in the NCP, the regulations for implementing CERCLA response actions.
 A brief description of each criterion and the evaluation of alternatives based on these criteria are presented below.
-The USEPA has categorized the evaluation criteria into three principal groups:
+The NCP has categorized the evaluation criteria into three principal groups: